 (Note: By the time Martha wrote her brief History of the Eloise Butler Wild Flower Garden in 1951 her attitude had changed.
 Easy growing plants and invasives could rapidly spread and shade out more desirable plants.
 Some control was needed).

 (Note: The spelling at that time of “Wildflower” in the Garden name was as two separate words as stated in the 1929 resolution naming the Garden.
-It was in the mid-1970s that “wildflower” came into use.
+It was in the early 1970s that “wildflower” came into use.
 See notes following the text.)